"Its all over in a moment..."

 Emmeline's story is about the love which bonds a family, love which compels a mother’s sacrifice, and love which creates the becomes grief.
 The Clouds Aren’t White forces the question, what if the worst were to happen?

 LIVES PARIS TOOK

-Sixty years ago an explosive argument catapulted David from his father’s world to teach at the Sorbonne in Paris, where by chance he met the charismatic and mysterious Frenchman and began a romance with Catherine: bold, sensuous, and a born dreamer.
-In between teaching at the Sorbonne, Catherine whisks David around Europe.
+After an explosive argument in 1960 David was catapulted from Illinois to the Université de Paris, where by chance he met Gilbert a charismatic and mysterious Frenchman and began a romance with Catherine: bold, sensuous, and a born dreamer.

-After twenty years David’s life shatters from two separate betrayals.
-He is left penniless and broken with no other option that to return home.
-Though he finds solace in teaching, David keeps his secrets of his life in Paris, keeps them long enough that they go with him to the grave.
+In 1980 his life shattered from two separate betrayals.
+Penniless and broken he had no other option that to return home.
+Though he found solace in teaching, David hoarded his secrets, until they went with him to the grave.

 Lives Paris Took is a story about a real family and a love that transcended time.
 Straddling life and death, country boundaries, and cultural divides, it is a novel which questions responsibilities and the bonds that, once forged, are never truly broken.